 (2) when water quality treatment is not required by state or local permits or ordinances, the installation of appropriate best management practices, to the extent practicable and feasible, to protect long-term wetland function.

-H. For projects that contain elements that include dams, dikes, or other impoundment features, the construction plans must be designed, overseen, and certified by a registered professional engineer.
+H. For projects that contain elements that include dams, dikes, or other impoundment features water control structures, the construction plans must be designed, overseen, and certified by a registered professional engineer qualified individual licensed to practice engineering in Minnesota.